 Ever wondered where that favourite CD of yours disappeared too?
 Surely it’s not just me, that misses the era of buying a shiny, circular disc I could see my reflection on the back?
 I remember the first CD I ever bought.
-It was a Destiny’s Child album and although I was twelve, I officially became an adult that day.
+It was Destiny’s Child album and although I was twelve, I officially became an adult that day.
 So to speak.
-It went straight into my yellow Alba, all in one stereo.
-There was a 2 tape-deck, followed by a CD insert that sat right on top.
+It went straight into my yellow Alba all in one stereo.
+There was a 2 tape-deck, followed by a CD insert that sat right at the top.
 I loved it.

 This article was long overdue!
-I look back and think why I put this off; maybe because we live in a digital age and my nostalgia about the good old days would somehow mean I’m not in with the times.
+I look back and think why I put this off, maybe because we live in a digital age and my nostalgia about the good old days would somehow mean I’m not in with the times.
 Well, to hell with the times!
-The near ‘death of the CD’ has left my once collectable, non-scratched discs with the case still in-tact, worn out with Mariah’s album cover missing.
+The near ‘death (or actual death) of the CD has left my once collectable, non-scratched discs with the case still in-tact, worn out with Mariah’s album cover missing.
 Sorry, Mariah, I’ve been travelling a lot recently.
 Still, I want my CD’s back.
 The eclectic near-perfect album collection I almost convinced myself to do a boot sale over, was how good of a collection I have.

-While it all made sense, I sympathised with the chain with their eventual closure of stores here in the UK.
-Still, they had their glory days.
-I remember taking my time, hours in the store trying to find the right album to add to my collection unless I knew exactly what I was looking for.
-Sometimes I’d look around and not buy anything, then look around only to not find my favourite artist, and settle for a DVD.
+I remember taking my time in HMV, spending hours in the store trying to find the right album to add to my collection.
+Sometimes I’d look around and not buy anything, only to realise I couldn’t find my favourite artist.
+So I’d settle for a DVD.
 Sometimes I discovered something new.
-Don’t get me wrong, I’ve legally downloaded tunes in my time, had the iPod and engage with most things Mp3; of course the digital age is here to stay.
-But I miss the ‘CD.’
+Don’t get me wrong, I’ve legally downloaded tunes in my time, had the iPod and engage with most things Mp3; the digital age is here to stay.
+I just miss the ‘CD.’

-When I’m on the go, listening to music via digital download is also ideal for when I travel.
-Still, the last CD I think I bought was Good Kid, M.A.A.D City, in Chicago at the time.
-The excitement around the album and finally getting my hands on the CD in the middle of Chi-town as a tourist, is a buzz you can’t get online.
-The sleeve notes, the lyrics, album cover and the actual CD to put in my CD player; there’s fun in nostalgia.
-I’ll even buy a vinyl of an artist I’m less passionate about just to prove my point, that physical and original, is where it’s at!
+When I’m on the go, there’s no other way to listen to music other than digitally.
+However, the last CD I think I bought was Good Kid, M.A.A.D City, in Chicago at the time.
+The excitement around the album and finally getting my hands on the CD in the middle of Chi-town as a tourist is a buzz you can’t get online.
+The sleeve notes, the lyrics, album cover and the actual CD to put in my CD player, was an experience.
+I’ll even buy a vinyl of an artist I’m less passionate about just to prove my point, that physical and original is where it’s at!
 Nothing beats that quality sound.

 The concept of buying a CD in droves may be somewhat “gone” but not forgotten.
 To pay tribute, here’s my top 20 album playlist (10 was impossible) in no particular order.